OctopusDeploy/docs/docs/guides/node-on-nix-deployments/configure-octopus-deploy-project.md

 :::success
 **Loading environment specific variables**
 Although the XML and config transform features that are enabled by default in the deployment steps won't help us with our Nodejs project, we can leverage the variable substitution feature to update our project with environment specific variables.
-A simple configuration loading mechanism has been set up in the sample project that will load the appropriate configuration file from the *config* folder based on the environment variable set in the *NODE\_ENV* environment variable.
+A simple configuration loading mechanism has been set up in the sample project that will load the appropriate configuration file from theÂ *config* folder based on the environment variable set in theÂ *NODE\_ENV* environment variable.
 This is a common variable used in these kinds of projects allow you to pass into code the current environment and allow it to handle different environment requirements.
-In this case it will load a *config/config.<EnvironmentName>.js* file, similar to how the *\*.<EnvironmentName>.config* works in the XML transform feature.
+In this case it will load aÂ *config/config.<EnvironmentName>.js* file, similar to how theÂ *\*.<EnvironmentName>.config* works in the XML transform feature.
 :::

 To further test out the variables feature we will add our own custom variable from Octopus Deploy to be replaced in the config.

-- Navigate to the *Variables* tab and add a new variable named **projectVariable** with some text to appear underneath the title bar on the web page, but leave the variable un-scoped.
+- Navigate to theÂ *Variables* tab and add a new variable named **projectVariable**Â with some text to appear underneath the title bar on the web page, but leave the variable un-scoped.
-- Click *Save* once you are done.
+- ClickÂ *Save* once you are done.